qenndrimm/android-basics-nanodegree/NewsApp/README.md

 This project is about combining various ideas and skills.

-Connecting to an API
+Connecting to an API<br />
-Parsing the response of the API
+Parsing the response of the API<br />
-Handling error cases gracefully
+Handling error cases gracefully<br />
-Updating information regularly
+Updating information regularly<br />
-Doing network operations independent of the Activity lifecycle
+Doing network operations independent of the Activity lifecycle<br />

 <img src="/NewsApp/images/1.png" width="300px">